Yanbo-Zhu/Terraform/98_Terraform_Cloud_Terraform_Enterprise/98_02_Sentinel_Policy_共有的特性.md

 sentinel 哨兵

+Sentinel is only available on Cloud Team & Governance, Cloud Business, and Enterprise.
+It is not available for Cloud Free.

 # 1 Sentinel policy

+Sentinel is an embedded policy-as-code framework integrated with the HashiCorp Enterprise products.
+It enables fine-grained, logic-based policy decisions, and can be extended to use information from external sources.

 Your risk management organization requires that new AWS S3 buckets must be private and encrypted at rest.
 How can Terraform Enterprise automatically and proactively enforce this security control?
 A. With a Sentinel policy, which runs before every apply.